jesuisse/godot-radial-menu-control/README.md

 	var menu = RadialMenu.new()

    3. Instance the provided `RadialMenu.tscn` scene in your own scene tree.
-The scene contains a single Popup node that has the `RadialMenu.gd` script attached.
+The scene contains a single Control node that has the `RadialMenu.gd` script attached.

 Note that adding children to the RadialMenu node currently has no effect, but this may change in later versions, so *do not add children to a radial menu* in your scene tree if you want to make sure later versions will still work.